Leadership Program students create positive social change on the UT campus, in the Austin community, and abroad.

-The fourth-year students will participate in sessions to prepare them for their business service learning trip in Belize with their guides: Gary Hoover, Dr. Orlando Kelm, LP students who went last year, and a representative from Cooperation Texas.
+The fourth-year students will participate in sessions to prepare them to be global leaders and an opportunity for a business service learning trip in Belize with their guides: Gary Hoover, Dr. Orlando Kelm, LP students who went last year, and a representative from Peacework.
 They will create curriculum for a vocational school in Belize, helping students with business plans in order to secure micro-loans for themselves.

 How to Successfully Complete the Leadership Program